Take A Training

 Supporting a young person with mental health concerns can be challenging.
 Very often, parents, educators and other adults who care for youth are also coping with multiple issues of their own: physical illness, financial and/or marital problems, their own mental illness or daily stress.
 Having a better understanding of mental health, and the knowledge and skills to address mental health problems are important for maintaining wellness.

 Take a training to learn more; see descriptions below.
-For a list of up-coming trainings/events, visit the “registration” link above.
+For a list of up-coming trainings/events, visit the link below for your community:

-An online, self-directed module for school personnel will be offered to education professionals this Fall; it will be eligible for one CTLE credit.
+An online, self-directed module for school personnel is now offered to education professionals; it will be eligible for one CTLE credit.